 To help you find the type of balloon fun that you need for your special (or every day) event, I've created these categories:

 You can stick to just one activity or mix and match categories.
 Think about how much time you will have and plan accordingly.
 If you have an extra activity or two plan and don't get to it, no worries!
 There's always tomorrow to use balloons in a fun way 😉

 Oh, my #1 tip is to make sure you have plenty of balloons!
 Although these colorful objects are rather sturdy, they can get a hole or pop.

 I buy our balloons in bulk.
 My boys and I like to have a wide variety of colors to use for our fun balloon activities.

 Balloon Volleyball: All you need for this fun activity is balloons.
-Usually, this game is played with more than one person.
+Usually, this game is played with more than one person - like a group game.
 (Although my boys will play solo if desperate!)